-Whether you finance your business with debt or equity, you must pay for the use of funds.
+When you borrow money, you must pay for the use of funds.
 Exactly how much is called your cost of debt.

-To calculate your cost of debt, there are a couple of different formulas you need to know.
-Here’s what they mean and how to use them.
+There are a couple of different formulas you need to know to calculate your cost of debt.
+Find out what they mean and how to use them.

 What Is Cost of Debt?

 Cost of debt refers to the total interest your company pays if you finance your business with debt, such as a loan, mortgage, lease, bond or note.
 This cost is expressed as an interest rate.